Introduction

 End of Act is for marking the end of an act.

-When your cursor is in a text block, you can determine its element type by looking at the gray icon displayed in the left margin.
+When your cursor is in a text block, you can determine its type by looking at the gray icon displayed in the left margin.

 You want to write easily without breaking your flow to think about formatting.
-Scripto predicts which element type you need based on context, and makes it easy to change the type if the default is wrong.
+Scripto predicts which block type you need based on context, and makes it easy to change the type if the default is wrong.

 1️⃣ TAB key – Press the TAB

-In some contexts, Scripto can guess which element type you need based on what you've written.
+In some contexts, Scripto can guess which type you need based on what you've written.
 For instance, if the first thing you type in an empty line is (

 Note: Shows on our paid plans can customize the default formatting for each block type.